Simple Gingerbread Cookies

 Step 1: Mix Cold Butter with Brown Sugar

-Most cookie recipes call for room temperature butter.
-But we are going to use cold butter in this recipe.
-This will serve two purposes: It will keep the dough cold enough so it doesn’t need to be chilled.
+Most cookie recipes call for room temperature butter however, for this recipe we are going to use cold butter.
+This serves two purposes.
+It will keep the dough cold enough so that it doesn’t need to be chilled.
 It will also prevent the cookies from spreading because you won’t be able to work air into it by creaming it.

 Cut the butter into really small pieces and mix it with the brown sugar.
-Preferably use dark brown sugar for the most flavor.
-You want to mix until the two are well combined, but we won’t be mixing until creamed.
+I prefer to use dark brown sugar for the most flavor.
+Mix until the two are well combined but since we’re using cold butter, they won’t cream together.

 Step 2: Mix in Eggs and Spices

-Next, mix in the egg and all the spices.
-In this cookie we’re using a lineup of ginger and cinnamon.
-I also add clove and allspice.
-These two are optional, but if you have them on hand it will increase the flavor of the cookies!
+Next, mix in the egg and the spices.
+For this recipe, we’re using a lineup of ground ginger and cinnamon.
+I also add ground clove and allspice.
+These last two are optional but if you have them on hand it will increase the flavor of the cookies.

 Step 3: Mix in the Flour

-And lastly we can mix in the flour.
+And lastly, mix in the flour.
 The dough is going to be very thick.
 Mix until the flour is just incorporated and absorbed.
-You don’t want to over-mix or your cookies will become dry and tough.
+You don’t want to over-mix or the cookies will become dry and tough.

 Step 4: Roll out the Dough